OWASP/www-policy/operational/awards-and-scholarships.md

 ### Conflicts of Interest

+Awards and scholarships are subject to the [Conflict of Interest Policy](/www-policy/operational/conflict-of-interest).
 To prevent perceived or actual conflicts of interest, if an award or scholarship is potentially open to:

 - Organizers who created or assisted with the submission or selection criteria
 - Members of the selection panel